 Jolina Magdangal

 Magdangal is one of the best-selling Filipino artists of all time.
 Two of her albums, Jolina (1999) and On Memory Lane (2000), rank among the best-selling albums of all time in the Philippines.
 In 1994, she became the first Filipino artist to sign a recording contract with Walt Disney Records.
-In 2002, she became the first Filipino artist to perform at the Hula Bowl in Hawaii and the second Filipino artist to held a concert at the Alex Theatre in California.
+In 2002, she became the first Filipino artist to perform at the Hula Bowl in Hawaii and the second Filipino artist to hold a concert at the Alex Theatre in California.
 Magdangal has been involved in charitable works and causes, including Filipino children and youth.
 In 1998, she was appointed by then Philippine president Joseph Estrada as the national youth advocate.
 The following year, she worked with then Philippine president Corazon Aquino as the youth spokesperson for The Children’s Hour.
-In 2002, she worked with then Philippine president Gloria Macapagal Arroyo as the host of the RPN 9's news magazine show The Working President.
+In 2002, she worked with then Philippine president Gloria Macapagal Arroyo as the host of the RPN-9's news magazine show The Working President.

 Biography from the Wikipedia article Jolina Magdangal.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.